-In a European context, the CANTATE project examined for the first time the significance of SMDL for music coding.
-In a similar way, the HARMONICA concerted action examined the future of music collections and libraries and recommended the establishment of the Music Encoding Initiative along the lines of the Text Encoding Initiative, although this fact has recently been overlooked in some quarters.
-For a comprehensive evaluation of SMDL, reference should be made to the CANTATE deliverables which are available online.
-Similarly, the deliverables for the HARMONICA concerted action are also available online.
+In a European context, the CANTATE project9 examined for the first time the significance of SMDL for music coding.
+In a similar way, the HARMONICA10 concerted action examined the future of music collections and libraries and recommended the establishment of the Music Encoding Initiative along the lines of the Text Encoding Initiative, although this fact has recently been overlooked in some quarters.
+For a comprehensive evaluation of SMDL, reference should be made to the CANTATE deliverables that are available online11.
+Similarly, the deliverables for the HARMONICA concerted action12 are also available online.